hpc4cmb/toast-workshop-tokyo-2020/README.md

-# TOAST workshop and hackathon at IFPU/SISSA Trieste (Italy)
+# TOAST workshop and hackathon at the University of Tokyo (Japan)

 ## Location and dates